bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 However, `SparseSet` has the downside that the dense `Vec<usize>` has to be as large as the largest contained `Entity.index`.
 If you spawn a million entities, then despawn 999,999, leaving the millionth entity still spawned, every `SparseSet<Entity, T>` for different `T` will have to have a `Vec<usize>` that is one million items large.

 `HashMap<Entity, T>` is similar to `SparseSet`, and more familiar.
 It has good space complexity, with performance depending a lot on the hash function.

 Fast hash functions from the wild were tested AHash, FNV, FxHasher, SeaHasher, but all had quite a big performance drop compared to `SparseSet`.
-Ultimately, a hash function designed by @SkiFire13, inspired by `rustc-hash` was chosen that has strong performance and is robust enough for this usage.
+Ultimately, a hash function designed by @SkiFire13, and inspired by `rustc-hash`, was chosen that has strong performance and is robust enough for this usage.
+This combination is called `EntityHashMap` and is the new way to store component data in the render world.

+The worst case performance with random Z-order spawning of 2D meshes/sprites in `bevymark` is similar to `SparseSet`.
+The best case performance with 2D meshes/sprites spawned in draw order

+#### EntityHashMap Helpers

+A helper plugin was added to make it simple and quick to extract main world data for use in the render world in the form of `ExtractInstancesPlugin`.
+You can extract all entities matching a query, or only those that are visible, extracting multiple components at once into one target type.

+It is a good idea to group component data that will be accessed together into one target type to avoid having to do multiple lookups.

+DEMO CODE

 ### Sprite Instancing